oisintohak/Farm-To-Fork/README.md

 There is an easily accessed search icon which will show a search bar for users to enter search queries.
 There is also a link to 'product list' in the navbar to display a list of products.
 The product list has a 'sort' feature where users can sort by product name, date added and distance from the user.
 The distance feature will use the geolocation API to access the user's device location, or prompt them to log in and add location details to their profile.

+**Status**: all user stories fulfilled, but a desirable future feature is to have a price sorting option

 -----

 **User Stories:**
 >  - I would like to see the prices of products offered by farmers.
 >  - I would like to see the different sizes/prices for a product.